 How do you define an escape?
-If to you an escape entails getting as far away from your normal routine as possible, our South Pacific yacht charters may be just what you’re looking for.
+If to you, an escape entails getting as far away from your routine as possible, our South Pacific yacht charters may be just what you’re looking for.

 This remote corner of the world is home to thousands of volcanic islands, atolls, and coral reefs ready to be explored.
 Sandy beaches, fjords, and steep mountains provide countless ways to relax and embrace nature without distraction.
 Make your dream a reality by choosing one of our South Pacific and Tahiti yacht charters.

-Tahiti’s idyllic waters are almost too incredible to believe.
-Fortunately, the archipelago of over 100 islands, pearl farms, and electric blue lagoons is indeed very real.
+Tahiti’s idyllic waters are almost too incredible.
+Fortunately, the archipelago of over 100 islands, pearl farms, and electric blue lagoons is natural.
 It’s also an excellent choice for your next Tahiti yacht charter.

-Tahiti’s Society Islands, located in the western area of the 2,000 sq. km nation includes the most popular and lively destinations.
+Tahiti’s Society Islands, located in the western area of the 2,000 sq. km nation, include the most popular and lively destinations.
 On Tahiti, the largest island, you can immerse yourself in nature while traversing the mountainous interior and its countless rivers and tropical plants.
-Along the shore, however, luxurious resorts, restaurants, and spas patiently await your arrival to paradise.
+Along the shore, however, luxurious resorts, restaurants, and spas patiently await your arrival in paradise.

 Speaking of paradise, Bora Bora has become synonymous with such a description.
 Breathtaking white beaches, coral reefs, and overwater bungalows delight honeymooners and couples with their unparalleled beauty and tranquility.
 Inviting waters are perfect for snorkeling, scuba diving, or nearly any water sports activity you can imagine.